realworldocaml/book/en/compiler-output-formats.md

 ```

 The lambda form is the first representation that discards the OCaml type
 information.
-It's quite similar to Lisp, and manipulates OCaml blocks and
+It's begins to look like the runtime memory model from
-fields that should be familiar from [xref](#memory-representation-of-values).
+[xref](#memory-representation-of-values), and should be quite familiar to Lisp
-To see it for `pattern.ml`, compile as usual but add the `-dlambda` directive.
+aficionados.
+To see it for `pattern.ml`, compile as usual but add the
+`-dlambda` directive.

 ```console
 $ ocamlc -dlambda -c pattern.ml